Raunak-Sarmacharya/kcn-seniors-docs/docs/maintenance-support/overview.md

 # Maintenance & Support Overview

-This section covers all aspects of maintaining and supporting the KCN Seniors website, including regular maintenance tasks, support procedures, and emergency contacts.
+This section covers all aspects of maintaining and supporting the website, including regular maintenance tasks, support procedures, and emergency contacts.

 ## What's Covered